egon89/scala-learning/README.md

 - Allow you to add new methods to existing classes without modifying their source code
   - useful when you want to extend the functionality from classes/libraries that you don't have control over

+## First-Class Functions
+- Lambdas (anonymous functions)
+- High-order functions (HOFs)
+  - the **map** method of the **List** is an example of a HOF.
+A function that takes a function as parameter

+### Immutable collections in the standard library
+  - List
+  - Vector
+  - Map
+  - Set

+When we use functions in these immutable collections and classes they return a new collection with the result of the operation, without modifying the original collection.

 ## Road Map
 > [Scala 3 Book](https://docs.scala-lang.org/scala3/book/introduction.html)